AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-open-lakehouse-vs-proprietary-warehouse-tco.md

 Warehouse compute is typically billed as credit consumption or warehouse-hours.
 A Snowflake X-Small warehouse (1 compute node) costs 1 credit per hour, with credit prices varying from $2–4 per credit depending on edition.
 BigQuery charges per byte scanned on the on-demand model.

 Open lakehouse compute is engine-specific.
-Dremio Cloud uses consumption-based billing — you pay for compute when queries run, not for idle time.
+Dremio Cloud uses consumption-based billing : you pay for compute when queries run, not for idle time.
 Spark on spot instances runs 70–90% cheaper than on-demand for batch workloads.
 A multi-engine open lakehouse can route each workload to the cheapest engine that meets its SLA.

 The honest comparison: if your workload is primarily interactive BI with a predictable query pattern, a proprietary warehouse's all-inclusive pricing may be competitive because the vendor has optimized their engine for exactly that use case.
-If your workload is mixed — streaming ingestion, batch ETL, interactive BI, ML feature engineering, and AI queries — the open lakehouse multi-engine routing saves money because you're not paying for warehouse-tier compute for batch workloads that don't need it.
+If your workload is mixed : streaming ingestion, batch ETL, interactive BI, ML feature engineering, and AI queries,  the open lakehouse multi-engine routing saves money because you're not paying for warehouse-tier compute for batch workloads that don't need it.

 ## The Hidden Costs of Proprietary Warehouses